f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     Commit complete.

-If LAGs are configured decriptions should be added to the LAG interfaces as well:
+If LAGs are configured, descriptions should be added to the LAG interfaces as well:

 .. code-block:: bash